-Jordan Miller's primary research interests in regenerative medicine combine synthetic chemistry, three-dimensional (3D) printing, microfabrication, and molecular imaging to direct cultured human cells to form more complex organizations of living vessels and tissues.
+Assistant Professor Jordan Miller's primary research interests in regenerative medicine combine synthetic chemistry, three-dimensional (3D) printing, microfabrication, and molecular imaging to direct cultured human cells to form more complex organizations of living vessels and tissues.
 Precisely engineered in vitro systems at the molecular, micro- and meso-scales are well suited to decouple the relationship between tissue architecture and cell function.
 These systems are now permitting comprehensive closed-loop design and optimization of large-scale engineered tissues through refinement with computer models of mass transport and assessment of their therapeutic potential in vivo.

 Miller's research projects explore the role of mass transport on cell survival and matrix remodeling in a 3D context, and utilize novel biomaterials and bioinspired vascular architectures to meet the metabolic requirements of densely populated engineered tissues.
 These studies will enable the creation of engineered tissues containing billions of cells and provide for the assessment of their therapeutic potential in vivo.

 Miller holds a Ph.D. in bioengineering from Rice University.
 Working in the laboratory of Professor Jennifer L. West, he developed new laser-based microfabrication strategies for constructing synthetic microenvironments for studies of mammalian cell adhesion and migration.
-In surface patterning investigations, synthesis and precise arrangement of self-assembled monolayers with laser-based micro-ablation directed cellular alignment and cytoskeletal organization of human fibroblasts.
-In 3D microfabrication studies, synthetic biodegradable hydrogel scaffolds were patterned with micro-scale adhesion and stiffness domains using diffraction-limited multiphoton photopolymerization to direct 3D cell migration.
+In surface patterning investigations, his synthesis and precise arrangement of self-assembled monolayers with laser-based micro-ablation directed cellular alignment and cytoskeletal organization of human fibroblasts.
+In 3D microfabrication studies, his synthetic biodegradable hydrogel scaffolds were patterned with micro-scale adhesion and stiffness domains using diffraction-limited multiphoton photopolymerization to direct 3D cell migration.